vEnhance/1802/src/opt.typ

 Later on we'll do more examples where Step 2 and Step 3 are more intricate.

 #sample[
-  Find the minimum and maximum possible value, if they exist of
+  Compute the minimum and maximum possible value, if they exist of
   $ f(x,y) = x + y + 8/(x y) $
   over $x,y > 0$.
 ]